QuACK: Accelerating Gradient-Based Quantum Optimization with Koopman Operator Learning: Theoretical Results

 As long as QuACK is able to capture certain dynamical modes that decrease the loss, then it will produce a lower loss even when the predicted dynamics does not exactly follow the same trend of the $m$-step gradient descent updates.
+We also note that it is possible for QuACK to converge to a different local minimum than the baseline gradient-based optimizer, but our experiments generally demonstrate that our QuACK achieves accuracy the same as or even better than the baseline with much faster convergence.
 Our procedure is robust against long-time prediction error and noise with much fewer gradient calculations, which can efficiently accelerate the gradient-based methods.
-Furthermore, our scheme has the following two important implications, the proofs of which we provide in Appendix~\ref{app:theory}.
+Furthermore, our scheme has the following important \textit{implication}, the proof of which we provide in Appendix.

 \begin{corollary} QuACK achieves superior performance over the asymptotic DMD prediction. \end{corollary}